 - Your Roth has no minimum distribution requirements and no withdrawals are required until after your death.
 Your spouse can inherit the account and pass it along to your heirs.
 (In comparison, you must begin withdrawing from a traditional IRA at age 70 ½ or age 72, depending on your date of birth.)

 - You can convert a traditional IRA into a Roth.
 This could make sense for you if you expect your tax rate to be the same or higher in the future.
 But it might not, if you expect your tax rate to be lower.
 This is a great topic to discuss with your accountant, because a conversion could have other tax and financial implications.

 - You have until the year’s tax deadline to make IRA contributions.
-So for 2019, you can contribute to your IRA accounts from Jan.
-1, 2019 through April 15, 2020.
+For 2020, you can contribute to your IRA accounts from Jan.
+1, 2020 through April 15, 2021.